massifrg/pundok-editor/README.md

 This software is still in an alpha stage of development, though you can do some real work with it.

-The support for some textual elements, e.g. citations, is very limited (for now).

 The editor reads and writes Pandoc's JSON format natively, but it can read and write any format supported by the version of Pandoc you installed in your system, since it calls `pandoc` to make format conversions.